matt2ology/obsidian-technical-notes/thenewboston-django-tutorial-for-beginners/New Django Project Template File Explanation.md

 ### website/urls.py

-- The URL declorations, the table of contents, for the website
+- The URL declarations, the table of contents, for the website
   - `path('admin/', admin.site.urls)`
     - Look at whatever URL the user requested : `'admin/'`
     - Perform some functionality : `admin.site.urls`